drowzzyraccoon/DrowzysSleepTemplate/README.md

 You will see two colors: rgba(255, 0, 0, .30) (Red) and rgba(255, 0, 120, 0.35) (Pink).

 Just swap out the first three numbers of each rgba code to change the shadow to blue, green, purple, or whatever fits your vibe!
 (Note: Make sure the last number, the transparency, starts with a decimal, like .30!)

+NOTE: The first one is moreso the intensity of that color while the second/bottom part is the COLOR you'd like on it.

 ✍️ 6.
 Changing the Font
 Back at the bottom of Section 1, you will see a font-family: list.